 To help me understand stories and other texts, I ask questions and link what I am learning with what I already know.

 LIT 0-07a/LIT 0-16a ENG 0-17a

 Developing Consolidating Secure I can comment on what has been said.
-I show an interest in books read to me. l can actively listen.
+I show an interest in books read to me.
+I can actively listen.
 I can concentrate for short spells I can concentrate for longer spells-undisrupted.
 I can listen and respond to an item of information, an instruction or a direction I am beginning to observe rules.
-I have a drive to understand what I hear- I ask increased of a disconation of information on install the second of information on install the second of information of install the second of install the s I can carry out regular routines e.g. Tidy up time, snack questions. i can covey an item of miormation, an instruction of a direction. time.
-I can give and follow simple oral instructions. rea ask relevant auestions about what I bear to find I can verbalise a request e.g. To visit the toilet.
-I can seek help.
+I have a drive to understand what I hear- I ask Total desiration of information on installation of I can carry out regular routines e.g. Tidy up time, snack duestions. direction. time.
+I can give and follow simple oral instructions.
+I can ack relavant questions about what I hear to find I can verbalise a request e.g. To visit the toilet.
 I can carry out routines with less adult support. out new or additional information/clarification.
-I can seek help from peers and adults.
-I can maintain sequence when giving or following During play activities, I can talk about what I/others are doing, and experiment with new ideas. information, instruction or direction.
-Literacy and English Planner - KingsWellies Nursery Listening and Talking Early Level
+During play activities I can talk about what l/others are I can seek help from peers and adults. l can maintain sequence when giving or following information instruction or direction doing, and experiment with new ideas.
+Literacy and English Dianner - Kings Wollies Nurseny Listoning and Talking Farly Lovel